Rebin

 Step 6

-Adding Health Checks endpoint in (app.UseEndpoints) for each (WebApp_1, WebApp_2) they need to have separate endpoint to get the Health Checks result in the Configure method (startup.cs)
+Adding Health Checks endpoint in the Configure method (startup.cs) (app.UseEndpoints) for each (WebApp_1, WebApp_2) they should have a separate endpoint to get the results of the Health Checks.

 WebApp_1